Michelle Morgan (actress)

-Michelle Morgan (born July 16, 1981) is a Canadian actress, producer, director and writer best known for her role as Lou Fleming on the CBC/Up TV series Heartland.
+Michelle Morgan (born July 16, 1981) is a Canadian actress, producer and director best known for her role as Lou Fleming on the CBC/Up TV series Heartland.

 Personal life

 Michelle Morgan was born in Calgary and grew up in Toronto and Vancouver.
 After studying Theatre and Classical Literature at the University of Toronto, she went on to pursue a career in theatre and film.

 Morgan is an advocate for women's rights and has volunteered at women's shelters across Canada for the past 15 years.
 She served as the "I Am Courage" campaign ambassador for the Brenda Strafford Centre for the Prevention of Domestic Violence and the "My Homefront" campaign ambassador for Homefront, a Calgary-based nonprofit that serves victims of domestic abuse.

 On June 30, 2012 Morgan married Derek Tisdelle.
 They have three children, Mara Carmen, Noah Santiago, and Celeste.

 Career

 In 2007, Morgan began her role as Lou on the CBC/Up TV series Heartland.
 The same year, she appeared in the zombie film Diary of the Dead.

 In 2008 she appeared on Stargate Atlantis as FRAN (Friendly Replicator Android) in the episodes "Be All My Sins Remember'd" and "Ghost in the Machine".